 Conclusions

 Case ascertainment in NDSCR improved slightly over time, creating a picture of slowly increasing prevalence.
 The emerging epidemic suggested by HES primarily reflects improving linkage within HES (assignment of unique patient identifiers to hospital episodes).
 Administrative data are valuable but trends should be interpreted with caution, and with assessment of data quality over time.
-Data linkage with quantitative bias analysis can provide more robust estimation and, in this case, reassurance that prevalence is not increasing.
+Data linkage with quantitative bias analysis can provide more robust estimation and, in this case, stronger evidence that prevalence is not increasing.
 Routine linkage of administrative and register data can enhance the value of each.

 Keywords Down’s syndrome; data linkage; disease surveillance; linkage error; electronic health records; prevalence;